metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

+		// The number of named child variables.
+		// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
+		NamedVariables int64 `json:"namedVariables,omitempty"`

 		// The number of indexed child variables.
 		// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
 		IndexedVariables int64 `json:"indexedVariables,omitempty"`